|Qigong & tai chi teacher|

 She has been Disclosure and Barring Service checked so that she can teach adults of all ages and has an up-to-date First Aid qualification.

 The benefits of tai chi #1

-Rachel's childhood taekwondo practice put tremendous strain on her joints.
+Rachel's taekwondo practice put tremendous strain on her joints.
 The training was exertive, strenuous and damaging.
 Her hips and shoulders clicked and often felt painful.